 Step3Preview and Recover

 Once the scan concludes, choose the files that you wish to recover.
 Furthermore, you can ensure that you are on the right track by previewing the files before recovery.

 Suppose you want to restore a precious video file, sometimes, you might find the video corrupt or unplayable after the preview using the software.
 This is because video files have a larger file size than documents or photos, and they are stored in thousands to tons of video fragments on storage devices.
 But don't woryy.
-Recoverit xD Card Recovery software offers the Advanced Video Recovery feature with patented technology.
+Recoverit xD Card Recovery software offers the Enhanced Recovery feature with patented technology.
 It automatically scans, gathers, and matches the video fragments and thus ensures most of your videos are recovered completely from DSLRs, Digital cameras, Drones, Actioncams, camcorders, SD cards, PC, HDDs, or any other source.
-All you have to do is click the "Advanced Video Recovery." option
+All you have to do is click the "Enhanced Recovery." option

 People Also Ask

 Can I Use an xD Picture Card with My Phone?